ingring/idg2100_exam/README.md

 This project is cloned and republished, because the orginally repository is created by NTNUs GitHub Classroom.
-The repo is private and forking is disable.
-Collaborated with two fellow students.
+That repo is private and forking is disable.
+I collaborated with two fellow students.

 # INITIALIZE